Canada–Cuba relations: Tourism

 Approximately 1.2 million Canadians visit Cuba annually.
 Canadian tourists account for 30 per cent of all tourists who visit Cuba per year, making the country the largest source of tourists for Cuba.
 Cuba is the fifth most-popular overseas destination for Canadian tourists; with Canadian tourists spending approximately C$780 million in Cuba annually.
 A number of cultural and university exchange programs also exists between the two countries, with Canadian universities holding the largest number of non-Spanish-speaking university exchange programs in Cuba.

 Diplomatic representation

-Canada has had an embassy in Havana since 1945.
-The current building was built in 1929 and used by Canada since 1961.
-It also provides consular assistance to Australian and Israeli nationals.
-The embassy is located in the upscale district of Miramar in municipal area of Playa in Havana.
-Canadian consulates are also found in Varadero and Holguin. due to these two locations being key destinations for Canadian tourists.
+Canada has established a diplomatic mission in Cuba since 1945.
+The mission relocated to its current chancery, a building constructed in the late 1920s, in 1961, under a lease agreement with the Cuban government.
+The mission also provides consular assistance to Australian and Israeli nationals.
+Canadian consulates are found in Varadero and Holguin.
 Although Canada maintains diplomatic representation in Cuba, its embassy does not directly fund or facilitate any cultural or interpersonal exchange programs between the two countries.

 Cuba has an embassy in Ottawa and consulates in Montreal and Toronto.